-In 2019, Rachel was awarded the Henry Ford Innovation Nation Teacher of the Year award, and traveled to Uganda to train as an academic coach in the Bwindi school district with Limited Resource Teacher Training (LRTT).
-The program involved researching, modeling, sharing, and reflecting on 'best practices' with government officials, administrators, and educators.
-Following these training sessions, there was a large amount of discussion on how American culture and Ugandan culture complimented each other.
-When she returned home she published her 1st children's book, Maggie the Moomaid, which won a Mom's Choice Award in June 2020.
+In 2019, Rachel was awarded the Henry Ford Innovation Nation Teacher of the Year award and traveled to Uganda to train as an academic coach.
+She was in the Bwindi school district teaching and learning Limited Resource Teacher Training (LRTT).
+The program involved researching, modeling, sharing, and reflecting on culturally appropriate pedagogy with government officials, administrators, and educators.

 When she returned home Rachel joined Early Childhood Special Education PhD program at George Mason University and published her 1st children's book, Maggie the Moomaid, which won a Mom's Choice Award in June 2020 and a Family Choice Award in December 2022.

 In alignment with her passion for art, technology, and creative expression with young children, Rachel began her artist in residency (weekend-edition) at The GIANT Room in New York City in 2022.
 Current art projects can be found on Rachel's Etsy page, EnergeticEducation.

 Rachel earned her Bachelor's and Master's in Divinity (B.Div and M.Div) through the University of Metaphysical Sciences.
 She is a 500 hour registered yoga teacher (RYT-500) and 'Reiki Master,' having completed all three levels of training.
 Rachel earned her PhD in Transpersonal Counseling, through UMS, in July 2022.